 … only then, select the option(s) that you want to pursue

-Only after you have considered alternatives should you decide which one(s) to pursue and in which order.
-To do so, we formulate formal hypotheses, gather evidence, use that evidence to test the hypotheses, and conclude—using a simple multi-attribute rating technique.
+Only after you have considered alternatives should you decide which one(s) to pursue.
+To do so, formulate formal hypotheses, gather evidence, use that evidence to test the hypotheses, and conclude, for instance by using a simple multi-attribute rating technique.

 |Individual likelihood of success||Timeliness||Quickness of success||Lack of setup time||Cost||Weighted score||Ranking|